The Library Searching for Documents

 Be kind to yourself

 The lead up to a funeral is often a particularly stressful and upsetting part of the grieving process.
-The practical aspects of funeral preparation and the worry about how you’ll feel on the day can be overwhelming while you’re coping with grief.
-It’s completely natural to feel apprehensive about attending a funeral.
+The practical aspects of funeral planning and the worry about how you’ll feel on the day can be overwhelming while you’re coping with grief.
+It’s completely natural to feel apprehensive about attending a funeral and/or funeral wake.
 If you had a close relationship with the person who has died, you might have intense waves of grief that can sometimes be quite overwhelming.
 Worrying about how you’ll manage your feelings and whether you’ll ‘hold it together’ on the day of the funeral can bring added pressure.

 Be kind to yourself and don’t expect too much.
 It’s normal to cry and express sadness at a funeral, and no one will expect you to hold it all in.
 You might find it comforting to share your grief and memories of the person who has died with other mourners.
 In a recent survey, our community members said that hearing other people’s stories about the deceased was one of the things they like most about funerals.
 It’s also important to know that there is no ‘right way’ to grieve.
 You might feel numb at times, and that can be a normal part of the grieving process, too.